 Sadly, there is no magic wand to turn you into a perceived thought leader instantly.
 Establishing credibility will take time.

-The good news is B2B buyers will look for your content once you have developed a rapport.
+The good news is that B2B buyers will look for your content once you have developed a rapport.

 DemandGen’s 2019 Content Preferences Survey Report shows 95 percent of B2B marketers seek out credible content from industry thought leaders.